 No director or actors are attached to the new “Snow White” project.

-The original “Snow White and the Seven Dwarfs” was released in 1937 as the first Disney animated feature film.
+“Snow White and the Seven Dwarfs” was released in 1937 as the first Disney animated feature film.
 It was a critical and commercial success and was re-released theatrically many times, until its home video release.
 In 1989, the United States Library of Congress deemed the film “culturally, historically, or aesthetically significant” and selected it for preservation in the National Film Registry.

 Disney is also working on a spinoff of sorts to “Snow White and the Seven Dwarfs” following Snow White’s sister.
 “Rose Red” will also be a live-action film, joining Disney’s slew of live-action reboots on the horizon.